DanielSSilva/blog/content/post/How I've revamped my domain - Part one- From Jekyll to Hugo.md

 When I was using Jekyll, the action to deploy the website ran automatically whenever I commited to the main branch.
 With Hugo, all I had to do was to add a GitHub Action [as described here](https://gohugo.io/hosting-and-deployment/hosting-on-github/#build-hugo-with-github-action).

-# What's for part two?

-This first part was more focused on the blog site of my domain.
-If you've noticed, this blog is hosted on a subdomain of my `danielssilva.dev` domain.
-On the part two I'll show you why I've separated, and how I've achieved it, while keeping both [blog.danielssilva.dev](https://blog.danielssilva.dev) and [danielssilva.dev](https://danielssilva.dev) under the same GitHub user and domain.